Šanta: Neo-Assyrian, Luwian and Lydian sources

 While no sources mentioning Šanta are known from between the fall of the Hittite Empire and the early Neo-Assyrian period, it is agreed that in contrast with many other deities known from Bronze Age Anatolia he continued to be worshiped in the first millennium BCE.
 He served as the city god of Tarsus.
 This settlement is already attested in Hittite sources, where it was called Tarša (/Tarsa/).
 It is possible that the relative stability of this city and the surrounding areas were the reason behind the survival of his cult.
 He might have been regarded as the divine founder of this city, with Ammianus Marcellinus reference to a mortal founder of the city, a "rich man" named Sandas, being a late euhemeristic version of this tradition.

 Neo-Assyrian sources mention a number of theophoric names invoking Šanta, including Sandauarri ("Šanta is my help"), a king of Kundi and Sissu during the reign of Esarhaddon, Sandasarme (a name combining the theonyms Šanta and Šarruma), a king of Hilakku contemporary with Ashurbanipal, and two individuals named Sandapi.
 He is also attested in a number of Hieroglyphic Luwian inscriptions.
 On the funerary stele of a certain Panuni he is invoked alongside the Marwinzi to protect this monument.
-According to John D. Hawkins, an inscription from Kululu mentioning a dead man feasting alongside Šanta might reflect a belief in meeting with gods in the afterlife, and as such is comparable to a similar contemporary text from Samʼal according to which king Panammu I hoped to feast with Hadad after passing away.
+According to John D. Hawkins, an inscription from Kululu mentioning a dead man feasting alongside Šanta might reflect a belief in meeting with gods in the afterlife, and as such is comparable to a similar contemporary text from Samʼal according to which king Panammu I hoped to feast with Hadad after dying.
 The so-called "Beirut bowl inscription" mentions him as the owner's personal deity, alongside Kubaba and Karhuha.